Pay dirt?

 Gov. Scott Walker with Foxconn CEO Terry Gou.

 Farmland extends to the horizon in every direction.
 A colossal-sized American flag is being held up by the long metal arms of two Caterpillar excavators.
 The Stars and Stripes are flanked by a row of Case tractors on each side.
 A stretch of the land has been flattened and groomed just for the occasion.
-It’s the future site of Foxconn’s 22.5-million-square-foot manufacturing campus — a facility which promises to bring thousands of jobs to Wisconsin and perhaps earn Gov. Scott Walker a third term in office.
+It’s the future site of Foxconn’s 22-million-square-foot manufacturing campus — a facility which promises to bring thousands of jobs to Wisconsin and perhaps earn Gov. Scott Walker a third term in office.

 But today, it’s just the most fortified dirt field on the planet.